 Call Altizer Law, P.C.

 If you or a loved one should be injured while in Smyth County due to the wrongdoing or negligence of another, you have the right to justice and appropriate financial compensation.
-In addition to car accidents and medical malpractice/nursing home abuse and neglect, we help clients who have been injured due to improperly maintained premises or due to dangerous of defective products.
-If you are injured, the staff of Altizer Law, P.C., will surround you with compassion and our attorneys will fight aggressively and relentlessly to obtain justice and an appropriate financial compensation to help you get your life back on track.
+In addition to car accidents and medical malpractice/nursing home abuse and neglect, we help clients who have been injured due to improperly maintained premises or due to dangerous or defective products.
+If you are injured, the staff of Altizer Law, P.C., will surround you with compassion and will fight aggressively and relentlessly to obtain justice and an appropriate financial compensation to help you get your life back on track.